Chelerythrine: Other

 Previous studies have showcased chelerythrine's ability to inhibit, or delay, cell proliferation, allowing it to be used to combat cancerous cells and promote cellular apoptosis, both in vivo and in vitro.
 However, further studies of this alkaloid have revealed that it has low selectivity and it can also promote cellular apoptosis of non-cancerous cells, thus displaying cytotoxic behavior.
 The creation of chelerythrine analogs have helped exploit this molecule's anticancer capabilities, while lessening its cytotoxic effects on non-cancerous cells.
 These novel analogs have been modified to have increased specificity for cancerous cells, thus decreasing cytotoxic effects and non-cancerous cell apoptosis.

-Anti-Cancer Mechanisms
+Anti-cancer mechanisms

-Depending on the form of cancer, Chelerythrine can exhibit different effects on tumor cells, leading to inhibition of tumor growth.
+Depending on the form of cancer, chelerythrine can exhibit different effects on tumor cells, leading to inhibition of tumor growth.
 These mechanisms include inducing apoptosis, arrest of the cell cycle, promoting autophagy of cancerous cells, and the inhibition of telomerase.
 It has been found to be a possible anti-cancer agent for liver, gastric, breast, renal, and cervical cancers.
+Despite these claims, the related compound sanguinarine is associated with severe adverse effects.
+This is insufficient evidence to endorse the usage of chelerythrine present in botanical products as a cancer treatment.

-Role as a Protein Kinase C Inhibitor
+Role as a protein kinase C inhibitor

-Studies show that Chelerythrine is a specific and potent protein kinase C inhibitor.
+Studies show that chelerythrine is a specific and potent protein kinase C inhibitor.
 Due to its inhibitory effects on protein kinase C, it has been found of use against triple-negative breast cancer.
 By inhibiting protein kinase C, signaling pathways are disrupted, inducing cell cycle arrest.